Teegarden's Star b: Habitability

 Teegarden's Star b orbits within the habitable zone of its host star, meaning it is possible that its atmospheric composition could allow for stable liquid water on its surface, which could have also allowed the development of life.
+Though due to the star being a red dwarf, Teegarden B orbits extremely close to be in the habitable zone, which means the planet is likely tidally locked due to tidal forces.